grahamstark/staying_put_sim/report/technical.md

 #### Modelling the payment regimes

 As discussed, the main source of information on how Staying Put carers are actually paid is the raw data from the Fostering Network 2018 survey.
 The information in that document needed quite a lot of interpretation: whether young people are making a contribution to costs and whether there is a fee payment (a single payment to carers independent of the number of children cared for) in addition to the per-young person allowance.
 In out modelling of the current system we assume no fee and no contribution unless explicitly mentioned in the spreadsheet; it would be interesting to make fees and contributions the default assumption.
-For most councils, we make a simple basic payment calculation based on the reported allowance levels, and we make more detailed calculation for those councils which report more detail [^JCODE1].
+For most councils, we make a simple basic payment calculation based on the reported allowance levels, and we a fuller calculation for those councils which report more detail [^JCODE1].

+Reformed systems are modelled by overriding parts of our modelled actual system: forcing contributions from young people, minimum allowances and so on.

-### Limitations
+### Key Assumptions

+All these could be varied straightforwardly.

+* in our modelling of the actual system, contributions from young people are only made when the FN dataset explicitly mentions that a council enforces this;
+* for young people imputed to be in further education, no further modelling is done (for example of grants, housing costs, etc);
+* housing costs are modelled only for NEET imputed young people, unless the FC spreasheet explicitly states otherwise;
+* money values are generally uprated using OBR forecasts the CPI index [@obr_obr_2019] (the average increase in this is slightly over the 2% mentioned in the AFC spec);
+* wages for young people imputed to be in work are based on a 40 hour week at the National Minimum Wage for young people;
+* other than the JSA and HB discussed above, no further calculations of benefit entitlements or tax/ni payments, for either carers or young people.

+We could straightforwardly re-run the analysis with different assumptions for all these things.

 # Bibliography